 I recently realized that I used to play the foghorn chord wrong (the very first notes in the intro of Down to the Waterline).
 I played those foghorn sound on only the two lowest strings – this way I explained it in a Youtube tutorial on Down to the Waterline.
 In fact it is played on three strings.
 Not a big deal, and I guess many of you were already aware of this, but for me it was again one of those little bits that make such a nice effect, and I simply did not think about it at all before.
 By the way, the same chord appears in the intro of Radio City Serenade on Mark’s Privateering album.

 The chord consists of the notes B, F, and A. With B being the root nore, it is a B7b5 chord (the F is a semitone below the fifth note of a Bm chord – the F# – and thus denoted as b5, while the A is the 7th).
 It is mainly the b5 that makes the mysterious, misty foghorn association.
 The interval from the B to the F is a so-called tritone.
 It was called the ‘Diabolus in Musica’ (devil in music) centuiries ago, and was avoided, almost banned, as it was regarded as evil.
 Tritone means three whole notes.
-The tritone divides an octave in two identical intervals, in other words, B – F is a tritone, and so is F – B."Buy me a beer" - donate for the site via PayPal.
-Or buy a backing track in my online shop :)
+The tritone divides an octave in two identical intervals, in other words, B – F is a tritone, and so is F – B.

 In the following you will find a tab of a lick in the song Bluebird from Mark Knopfler’s last album Privateering.
 It is the lick the last solo starts with (2:40 – 2:43).
 I like this lick because I thought it sounds unusual and thus interesting when I first heard it.
 While I often immediately know on what scale or idea a MK lick is based when I hear it, I was lost a bit with this one.
 I was assuming something chromatic and was curious so that I figured it out today.
 Now looking at it, it does not really seem unusual anymore, it is based on the same scale as the lick in the break of Calling Elvis, but it is nice anyway.